 6 of the Best Must-See Museums and Attractions in Wales

-Wales is packed full of culture and history, meaning you’ll be spoilt for choice if you’re looking for something to do.
+Wales is packed full of must-see Museums and Attractions that showcase it’s culture and history, meaning you’ll be spoilt for choice if you’re looking for something to do.
 Whether you’re interested in the arts, a historic fanatic or merely looking for somewhere full of intrigue, there will be no limit on what you can explore.